jprusik/browser-interactions-testing/README.md

 ### Start tests from a specific point

-Passing the environment variable `START_FROM_TEST_URL` with the url of the test you wish to start with can help avoid re-running "known good" tests, when using `onlyTest` is impractical (e.g. `START_FROM_TEST_URL=https://www.pinterest.com/login/ npm run test:autofill:debug`)
+Passing the environment variable `START_FROM_TEST_URL` with the url of the test you wish to start with can help avoid re-running "known good" tests, when using `onlyTest` is impractical (e.g. `START_FROM_TEST_URL=https://www.pinterest.com/login/ npm run test:all:debug`)